Karlend/midnight-docs/docs/GTA 5/Lua/script.md

 ```

 ## script.ready
 `Checks if script globals are available.
-Can be used to check when it is possible to work with functions like `script.get_global`.`
+Can be used to check when it is possible to work with functions like script.get_global.`
 - Return:

  | Type    | Description                                   |